ProfRandom/WCB-Canon/Canon Files/Orbits 2 - Climate and Time.md

 	 - Buffer Gas
 		-  Range:  ∈ ⟨70% ∧ 85%⟩
 		- The chemically inert or low-reactivity bulk gas that fills out the atmosphere around oxygen
-		- Defines overall _atmospheric_ density, scale height, sound propagation, and temperature response
+		- Defines overall *atmospheric* density, scale height, sound propagation, and temperature response
 		- Nitrogen (N₂) and Argon (Ar) are your only reliable options
 			- Other candidates (neon, helium, etc.) are too rare, too light, or too toxic
-	- Trace Gasses
+	- Trace Gases
 		-  < 1%
 		-  H₂O vapor, O₃, CH₄
 		-  CO₂ ideally should comprise < 0.04%